Skip to content

 Helping learners learn

-Some great learning can happen when the teacher and learner work together to facilitate learning (this one’s Vygotsky’s social constructivism theory).
-Hierarchies are flattened and teachers help their learners learn.
-Without realizing, you do this when you guide learners through a problem-based learning case.
+Some great learning can happen when the teacher and learner work together to facilitate learning (this is Vygotsky’s social constructivism theory).
+Hierarchies are flattened, and teachers help their learners learn.
+Without realizing it, you do this when you guide learners through a problem-based learning case.
 Ultimately it all boils down to this, as so eloquently put by our friends at St Emlyn’s: a teacher in constructivism facilitates and does not dictate.
 This is key to facilitated discussions in a virtual classroom.

 But… this is a post on virtual learning.
-We’ll skip my favourite educational theory, Narrative Theory (maybe one day I’ll tell you why I love it so much), along with the countless other educational theories and move onto the how of virtual learning.
+We’ll skip my favourite educational theory, Narrative Theory (maybe one day I’ll tell you why I love it so much), along with countless other educational theories and move on to the how of virtual learning.
 Firstly, what platform will you use?

 Webinars